The MN Rating

 Manual dexterity, mechanical ability and teamwork are important qualifications.
 Minemen should be competent in mathematics, possess a good memory and curiosity, and have the ability to perform intricate detailed work.
 Qualities such as good writing and communication skills, resourcefulness and flexibility are helpful.

-MNs must be U.S. citizens eligible for security clearances.
-Adversely adjudicated drug abuse offenses will not receive waiver consideration.
-Normal color perception is required.
 Work in the MN rating is usually performed in a small shop-type setting.
 Minemen work closely as a team, and individual jobs require both physical and mental talents at sea and ashore.
 Mineman's ASVAB Test requirement.

 Credit Recommendations

-The American Council on Education recommends that semester hour credits be awarded in the vocational certificate or lower-division bachelor's/associate's degree categories for courses taken in this rating on electricity and electronics, applied mathematics and blueprint reading.
+The American Council on Education recommends that semester hour credits be awarded in the vocational certificate or lower-division bachelor's/associates degree categories for courses taken in this rating on electricity and electronics, applied mathematics and blueprint reading.